rust-lang/rust/editors/README.md

 $ rustup component add rust-src
 ```

-This will run `cargo install --packge ra_lsp_server` to install the server
+This will run `cargo install --package ra_lsp_server` to install the server
 binary into `~/.cargo/bin`, and then will build and install plugin from
 `editors/code`.
 See
 [this](https://github.com/rust-analyzer/rust-analyzer/blob/0199572a3d06ff66eeae85a2d2c9762996f0d2d8/crates/tools/src/main.rs#L150)